 May Issue

-May Issue states are those that leave the discretion to the local authority to decide if they will issue the permit to the applicant or not regardless if the applicant has met the legal requirements to apply.
+May Issue states give the local authority the power to decide if they will issue the permit to the applicant or not.
+The issuing authority, typically a law enforcement agency, can deny an applicant even if they meet the legal requirements to apply.

-The likelihood of obtaining a permit in May Issue states, counties, or local municipalities varies from one to the next and is often influenced by social status or a demonstrated “need.”
+The likelihood of obtaining a permit in May Issue states, counties, or local municipalities varies from one to the next.
+The decision is often influenced by social status or a demonstrated “need.”

-In other words, you will have a harder time getting your permit in a May Issue state, and will usually need to have a reason for applying.
+In other words, you will have a more challenging time getting your permit in a May Issue state and will usually need to have a reason for applying.

-Constitutional Carry is the term most often used to refer to the right to carry concealed without an issued permit or license.
+The term Constitutional Carry refers to the right to carry concealed without an issued permit or license.
+Because no permit is needed, some people refer to these states as permitless carry states.

 While it would be great if this is how it was across the entire country, there are still only a handful of these states.